zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 this should be done with another Forward Reply packet.
 If it indicates it should be sent to a TCP client, this should be done with a TCP Forwarding packet.

+The format of the sendback is not part of the protocol; it is an opaque bytestring which need only be validated and understood by the sender.
+In c-toxcore, it consists of a timed auth with timeout 3600, followed by one of the following: a byte with value 0 followed by an IP\_Port in packed node format;
+a byte with value 1 followed by an IP\_Port in packed node format followed by a sendback;
+a byte with value 2 followed by a uint32 and a uint64 which identify a TCP client.

 #### TCP Forward Request
 | Length     | Type      | Contents          |